harshbhatt7585/mnist_jax/README.md

 The predicted class is the index of the largest logit.
 We compile `predict` with `jax.jit` so repeated calls with the same input shapes can use optimized machine code.

+We do not need softmax for prediction because it does not change the order of the logits.
+Therefore, `argmax(logits)` and `argmax(softmax(logits))` select the same class.

 Accuracy is computed in batches to avoid evaluating the entire dataset at once.